cocos/cocos-docs/en/getting-started/first-game-2d/index.md

 ## Create the Character

-In a 2D game, all visible objects are made of images, including the charactor.
+In a 2D game, all visible objects are made of images, including the character.

 To keep things simple, we'll be using the images that come bundled with Cocos Creator to create our game.
 These images can be found in `internal/default_ui/`.